 Audiences were delighted by the Brechtian patische, including playwright David Auburn, who used the intermission to call his pals at The Araca Group.
 Those young producers eventually attracted the support of Broadway big boys, the Dodgers, resulting in a late spring/early summer Off-Broadway commercial run in 2001.
 Seasoned professionals such as director Rando and actors McCarthy, John Cullum and Nancy Opel were enlisted for the new production.
 Reviews propelled a transfer to Broadway, where, despite an opening scheduled soon after Sept.
 11, 2001, the show slowly but surely gathered support from audiences and the Tonys (prizes for score, book and direction).

+Urinetown, which recently recouped its investment, was stopped only by the imminent destruction of its home; an eviction notice came in the form of developer Douglas Durst's desire to build a new 57-story skyscraper on the site.
+Many of those connected with the show noted, with an ironical smile, that it was only appropriate that an improbable enterprise should have an improbable ending.
 "I can't think of a better way to tear down a theatre than with a performance like the one you just saw," said Rando from the stage.
 (Ironically, the house where Urinetown premiered, the Present Company Theatorium on Stanton Street, has also ceased to be a theatre.)

 That performance was anchored by the presence of two actors: Jeff McCarthy, the original Officer Lockstock, who had been with the show for nearly its entire commercial run; and Spencer Kayden, the only actor in the cast to have appeared in the initial Fringe mounting.